MWATelescope/giant-squid/README.md

-   words, rather than downloading a potentially large (> 100 GiB!) tar file and then untarring it yourself (thereby occupying double the space of the original tar and performing a very expensive IO operation), it is possible to get the files without performing an untar using `--keep-zip`
+   words, rather than downloading a potentially large (> 100 GiB!) tar file and then untarring it yourself (thereby occupying double the space of the original tar and performing a very expensive IO operation), it is possible to get the files without performing an untar using `--keep-tar`

+2. If `--keep-tar` is specified, then giant-squid will support resuming partial downloads and continue where it left off if the download command is run after a download was interrupted or failed.
+In addition, if the file to download already exists and matches the expected file size and checksum, then giant-squid will skip downloading the file again.

-2. `giant-squid` does not require a CSV file to submit jobs; this is instead handled by command line arguments.
+3. `giant-squid` does not require a CSV file to submit jobs; this is instead handled by command line arguments.

-3. For any commands that accept obsids or job IDs, it is possible use text files instead.
+4. For any commands that accept obsids or job IDs, it is possible use text files instead.
 These files are unpacked as if you had typed them out manually, and each entry of the text file(s) are checked for validity (all ints and all 10-digits long); any exceptions are reported and the command fails.

-4. One can ask `giant-squid` to print their MWA ASVO queue as JSON; this makes parsing the state of your jobs in another programming language much simpler.
+5. One can ask `giant-squid` to print their MWA ASVO queue as JSON; this makes parsing the state of your jobs in another programming language much simpler.

-5. By default, `giant-squid` will validate the hash of the archive.
+6. By default, `giant-squid` will validate the hash of the archive.
 You can skip this check with `--skip-hash`

 ## Usage